I’m Kylie and welcome to yeah…immaEATthat.

 For me, the road to being recovered included:

 (1) Surrounding myself with normal eaters.
 People who eat everything and have no food rules.

 (2) Quitting depriving myself of the food I crave.
 If I don’t honor my cravings and end up feeling deprived, I found it was easy for me to fall back into the lethal restricting then binging then overexercising cycle.

 (3) Realizing that my value doesn’t come from how I look.
 I know it’s lame and it’s what you’re mom always tells you, but it’s so true.

 (4) Letting professionals help me.
 Therapists, dietitians & doctors.
 I needed a treatment team.

 This is the only place on the blog were I will mention my past history of an eating disorder.
 Everything else will be reserved for celebrating food.
 I just want anyone struggling out there to know you are not alone.

-If you live in Houston and struggle with an eating disorder or disordered eating, I would be more than happy to recommend a dietitian and medical team to help you.
-Feel free to email me at immaEATthat@gmail.com.
+If you live in Houston and struggle with an eating disorder or disordered eating, I would be more than happy to help you.
+I offer Skype sessions for those outside of Houston.
+You can find more about my nutrition counseling here.
+Feel free to email me at immaEATthat@gmail.com with any questions.